-In April 2018 the LHA submitted application for Voluntary Conversion of Connie Griffith Manor (Griffith), a 183-unit public housing high rise for seniors owned and operated by the LHA.
+In April 2018 the LHA submitted application for Voluntary Conversion of Connie Griffith Apartments (Griffith), a 183unit public housing high rise for seniors owned and operated by the LHA.
+LHA received approval of the application for voluntary conversion of Connie Griffith on June 3, 2019.
 Griffith is connected by a 1-story structure to Ballard, 134-unit high-rise for seniors.
-The application is pending approval by HUD.
-If Voluntary Conversion is approved, it is anticipated that the site will be converted to project-based vouchers.
+The site will be converted to project-based vouchers.